budavariam/budavariam.github.io/_posts/2020-02-08-jetbrains-mono.md

 ![Jetbrains mono favourite parts](/assets/post/2020-02-08-jetbrains-mono.png)

-This font is used in Jetbrain's applications' latest versions (starting from `v2019.3`), currently I only use DataGrip from that repertoire.
+This font is used in Jetbrains applications' latest versions (starting from `v2019.3`), currently I only use DataGrip from that repertoire.
 For my daily work I use the `iTerm2` terminal and `VSCode`.
 It was quite simple to set them up.